jeroenpeters1986/djangocms-youtube-lazyload/README.md

 djangocms-youtube
 =================

-YouTube embed plugin for your django-cms powered site with options for custom video thumbnails, analytics, SEO and more.
+Speed up your pageloads with this YouTube embed plugin for your Django CMS powered site.
+It requires a (free) YouTube Data API Key and also has options for custom video thumbnails and publishing stats to Google Analytics.

 Quickstart
 ----------

 1. Install `djangocms-youtube`:
     ```
-        pip install djangocms-youtube
+        pip install djangocms-youtube-lazyload
     ```
-2. Add `djangocms_youtube` to `INSTALLED_APPS`:
+2. Add `djangocms_youtube_lazyload` to `INSTALLED_APPS`:
     ```
         INSTALLED_APPS = (
             ...
-            'djangocms_youtube',
+            'djangocms_youtube_lazyload',
             ...
         )
     ```